PyCee/N-Jointed-Arm-Inverse-Kinematics/README.md

 * Point Y - The Y coordinate of the endpoint
 * Blue Dot - The beginning of the arm.
 Should be in the center of the screen
 * Red Dot - The point at coordinates (Point X, Point Y).
 The arm should lead to this point

+## Running
+* Set N
+* Set arm lengths
+* Click button to set arm Variables
+* Type in point coords and update arm variables, or click in white box to drag endpoint